 The acquisition is expected to enhance Travelport's offerings in the corporate travel sector and bring about significant benefits for both companies and their customers.
-Furthermore, Deem will be integrated with the Travelport+ retail travel platform for travel advisors which will strengthen Travelport offerings.
+Furthermore, Deem will be integrated with the Travelport+ retail travel platform for travel advisors, strengthening Travelport offerings.

 “Now with the acquisition of Deem, Travelport will provide corporate travel with award-winning, complementary tools that are as revolutionary, modern, and easy-to-use as Travelport+,” said Greg Webb, CEO of Travelport.

 With over 8 million searches per year and 1.8 million trips booked using their service, Deem has established itself as a major player in the corporate travel industry with over $ 1 billion spent annually by their customers.
+Making an estimated 237 million in revenue in the year 2021.
 A suite of travel booking and management tools that streamline the travel booking process for companies and their employees.
 The company's flagship product, Deem Work Fource, is a comprehensive platform that provides a range of features such as travel booking, expense management, and itinerary management, all in one place.
 The platform is designed to provide a better travel experience for employees while saving time and money for businesses.